M010K/Pre_Sak/README.md

 # Pre_Sak
-Pre  operation  before the project ask
+Pre  operation  before the project sak

 ## Guide
 **Before you use this project, please read the introduction below.**